gbif/ipt/FAQ.wiki.md

 Using a text editor, open the file `config/users.xml` contained in the IPT data directory.
 Find the admin user (with `role="Admin"`), and replace the encrypted password with `VRRUXOTCtdCkQr40SrHdrnUJurTOYMW9`.
 Restart the IPT.
 You can then log in as the admin user with the password `Ga_1bxiedrvNHSyK` — of course, this password should then be changed.

 If they prefer, a Java developer could modify the [PBEEncryptTest class](https://github.com/gbif/ipt/blob/master/src/test/java/org/gbif/ipt/utils/PBEEncryptTest.java) to generate a hash for a different password, or decrypt the lost password (but see [bug 1460](https://github.com/gbif/ipt/issues/1460)).

+### 9. How do I migrate a dataset from an IPT installation to another?
+This migration process must be done directly on the server following the next steps:
+1. Shut down the old IPT server; just to check no-one makes any changes.
+2. In the old IPT go to `/ipt/datadir/[ipt_name]/resources/[dataset_name]` and copy the whole dataset folder
+3. In the new IPT go to `/ipt/datadir/[ipt_name]/resources/` and paste the dataset folder
+4. Restart the new IPT server
+5. Publish the dataset in the new IPT (updates the endpoint).

 ## Indexing by GBIF
 ### 1. How long does it take GBIF to start (re)indexing my dataset?